-After a day spent on sightseeing and other fun activities, there’s no better way to end the day than with a glass of wine and a tasty meal.
+After a day spent sightseeing and other fun activities, there’s no better way to end the day than with a glass of wine and a tasty meal.

 Olhão is the perfect place to enjoy tasty culinary creations.

-The number of restaurants here might be actually a bit overwhelming at first.
+The number of restaurants here might actually be a bit overwhelming at first.